KhronosGroup/Vulkan-Samples-Deprecated/samples/layers/README.md

 While a Vulkan extension can add or modify Vulkan commands, a Vulkan layer only deals with existing Vulkan commands.
 A layer is implemented as a separate shared object or dynamically linked library.
-An extensions is typically implemented as part of the graphics driver, but an extension can also be implemented as part of a layer object.
+An extensions is typically implemented as part of the graphics driver.
+However, an extension can also be implemented as part of a layer object.

 Layers are typically used for validation.
 To avoid driver overhead, implementations of the Vulkan API perform minimal to no validation.